-Now we come back 1 John 5:1.
-I believe that we have successfully argued from the similar use of the Greek construction in other passages by John that the “born of God” precedes and results in that one “believes that Jesus is the Christ”.
+Now we come back to 1 John 5:1.
+I believe that we have successfully argued from the similar use of the Greek construction in other passages by John that being “born of God” precedes and results in that one “believes that Jesus is the Christ”.
 1 John 5:1 is definite and explicit upon the teaching that regeneration precedes faith.

 The Analogy and Other Considerations

 The prime text for regeneration is John 3 and that is our Lord’s discourse with Nicodemus.
 There the Lord tells Nicodemus that he must be born again (John 3:3).
 What does that analogy mean?
 I believe it is the fulfillment of the promised New Covenant in Ezekiel 36:25-27.
 Regeneration is the secret act of God wherein He gives us a new heart and a new spirit.
 He basically makes us new creatures.
 That’s what regeneration is.
 Now, going back to the analogy.
 Nicodemus takes Jesus’ words in John 3:3 a little bit too literally when he says “How can a man be born when he is old?
 Can he enter a second time into his mother’s womb and be born?”
 (John 3:4).
 But Nicodemus’s words express some important things.
 Although he misunderstood the nature of the new birth, his objection stands.
 His objection is basically, how can anyone cause himself to be born again?
 How can he enter into the womb and will himself to be born?
 Just like with our natural birth, we had nothing to do with it.
 In all of it, we were passive.
 We were conceived by our parents without our will being involved and we were born without our will being involved (cf. John 1:12-13).
 Now we transition to the spiritual realm.
 Those who believe that faith precedes regeneration would have us believe that people can choose to be spiritually reborn.
 The problem with this is the testimony of the Bible about unregenerate man’s condition: